tdlm/mine_dummy/README.md

 determined almost entirely by observing David Carr's version of the game (http://retrozephyr.com/games.php?id=Mine%20Find) and asking him tons of annoying, but hopefully fun, questions.

+I fully admit to having Googled for the images I've used here.
+As I'm not making a profit on them in any capacity, I thought the fair thing to do would be full disclosure here.
+If anyone wishes me to remove these images, I will gladly do so.